top of page

 Mark Jickells

-The river nuts were (and still are) wild campers, swimmers and hikers Paul and Mark Jickells twin brothers with a reputation in the past for cosmic exploring too.
-After the rare Kingfisher display they walked over the next few years 10 of its rivers and explored many more of the Wye's river sources, mountains, hills and vales as well as their forever present inner landscape.
-Tragically, whilst in the midst of the adventure Paul died suddenly in November 2016 leaving Mark in a very barren wilderness without his life long partner and friend by his side.
+I was always an outdoor and river enthusiast growing up in the Wye Valley as was Paul.
+After the rare Kingfisher display, we walked over the next few seasons 10 Wye rivers and explored many more river sources, mountains, hills, and vales as well as our forever-present inner landscape.
+Tragically, whilst amid the adventure Paul died suddenly in November 2016 leaving me (Mark) in a very barren wilderness without my life-long partner and friend by my side.

-With Paul in his soul though Mark continued the mission and became in 2020 the only person in the UK to walk all of its rivers from source to confluence.
-Totaling nearly 700 miles tears and calling out Paul's name on remote hills and mountains amid hyper grief was par the course, but as Mark got ever deeper into the Wye it began to heal him.
+With Paul in my soul though I continued the mission and became in 2020 the only person in the UK to walk all Wye rivers from source to confluence totalling nearly 700 miles.
+Tears and calling out Paul's name on remote hills and mountains amid hyper grief was par the course, but as I got ever deeper into the Wye it began to heal parts of me.

 The Wye is, not only a majestic river, it's a soulful river also that gives life to many on multiple levels.
-Mark is testimony to its beauty and strengthening power and as he continues to explore its many hidden corners and gems he invites you to either walk with him or do the same with friends and or solo.
+I am testimony to its beauty and strengthening power and as I continue to explore its many hidden corners and gems, I invite you to either walk with me (get in touch) or do the same with friends or solo.

 11 (1024x768).jpg